L. S. Good House

-The L. S. Good House or Good Mansion is a historic home located in Wheeling, Ohio County, West Virginia.
+The L. S. Good House or Good Mansion is a historic home located in Wheeling, West Virginia, United States.
 It was built in 1904 and was placed in the National Register singularly on November 28, 1988, and as part of the East Wheeling Historic District on November 22, 1999.

 History

 L. S. Good

-Lippmann Gut was born in Gailingen am Hochrhein, Germany in 1855 to German speaking Jewish parents.
+Lippmann Gut was born in Gailingen am Hochrhein, Germany, in 1855 to German speaking Jewish parents.
 He emigrated to America in 1873 at the age of eighteen.
 He arrived in Galveston, Texas with no possessions or funds.
 Shortly after arriving he changed his name to Lee Samuel Good to sound more native.
 He moved to Wheeling (it is claimed he walked there), where he opened a business, and became a naturalized citizen in 1879.
 His business sold imported and domestic dry goods, oils, fabrics and carpets.
 The store was located on Main Street in the Cotton Building but moved further down Main Street after the turn of the century.

 Good married Fannie Rothchild in 1889.
-They had three children:
+They had three children.